 Phalangeal fractures are common.
 They are seen in athletic and work-related injuries.
 The precise incidence is not known, as many patients do not seek medical care.

 Flexor/extensor tendon injury may be seen with middle and distal phalangeal fractures.
 Mallet finger is an extensor tendon injury from a flexion blow to an extended DIP joint.
-It is seen as an inability to actively extend DIP, leading to a flexion deformity of the DIP joint.
-Jerseyfinger is a flexor tendon injury (FDP) from forceful extension of the flexed DIP joint.
-Injury typically occurs when the finger is caught on a jersey, usually while tackling.
+It is seen as an inability to actively extend the DIP, leading to a flexion deformity of the DIP joint.
+Jersey finger is a flexor tendon injury (FDP) from forceful extension of the flexed DIP joint.
+Injury typically occurs when the finger is caught on a jersey, usually while tackling, and most commonly affects the fourth digit.

 - Loss of rotational anatomic alignment.
 Comminuted oblique, and spiral fractures are more likely to have loss of rotational alignment

-- Soft tissue wounds with fracture suggests possible open fractures with soft tissue injury.
+- Soft tissue wounds with fracture suggest possible open fractures with soft tissue injury.

 - Dysfunction of flexion or extension of each phalanx.
-Middle phalanx base fractures are worrisome for this, as the base of the middle phalanx is the insertion site of the flexor digitorum superficialis tendon.
+This can signal a middle phalanx base fracture, as the base of the middle phalanx is the insertion site of the flexor digitorum superficialis tendon.

 - Loss of two-point discrimination (normal is 4-5 mm wide) or capillary refill (normal is less than 2 seconds).